snydergp/logicforge/README.md

 While actions and functions should be designed as static whenever possible, there are use cases (for actions especially) where referencing local instance variables is required.
 For example, an action that executes a web request might wish to route all outgoing requests through a specially-configured client.
 Where static action and function methods can be referenced by method and class name only, non-static methods require a class instance to be constructed.

-TODO: Discuss flow for building engine spec relying on instance methods, and provide code examples

 ### Overriding or Upgrading Actions or Functions

-Since actions and functions are looked up by name, replacing it with a new function is as simple as matching the existing name (either implicitly via the method name itself, or explicitly using the @LogicForgeAction or @LogicForgeFunction annotations).
+Since actions and functions are looked up by name, replacing it with a new function is as simple as matching the existing name (either implicitly via the method name itself, or explicitly using the [@Action](core/src/main/java/io/logicforge/core/annotations/Action.java) or [@Function](core/src/main/java/io/logicforge/core/annotations/Function.java) annotations).
 When changing the implementation of an in-use action or function, obey the following rules to avoid breaking existing processes:

 * Optional parameters can be freely added or removed
 * Required parameters can be removed, but not added